F-Fleron-G/Pokemon_Deck_Builder/README.md

 - **Pokémon Data**: Retrieves detailed Pokémon stats, types, strengths, weaknesses, moves, and TCG card images.
 - **Build & Manage Decks**:
   - Sign up / Log in (JWT Authentication).
-  - Create and update your own Pokémon decks.
+  - Create and update decks that include not only Pokémon but also Trainer and Energy cards.
-  - Store Pokémon info (including TCG data) in a PostgreSQL database.
+  - Deck update requests now accept lists of Pokémon IDs, Trainer names, and Energy types.
-- **TCG Integration**: Fetch and store card images, set name, and rarity from the Pokémon TCG API.
+- **TCG Integration**: Automatically fetch and store card images, set names, and rarity for Pokémon, Trainers, and Energy cards from the Pokémon TCG API.
-- **Strengths & Weaknesses**: Dynamically computed from Pokémon type(s).
+- **Future Synergy & Scoring**: A planned algorithm will evaluate deck balance by considering Pokémon stats, Trainer card effects, and Energy matching.

 ---